 To help residents in the Gore airshed replace their home heating appliances, the Gore District Council has joined with Environment Southland and Awarua Synergy to provide interest free loans.
 We have also provided some money for interest-free loans to upgrade insulation, in conjunction with upgrading heating systems.

-To find out more go to Clean Air Loans Gore.
+To find out more see the Clean Air Loans Gore information pack.

 Environment Southland is charged with monitoring air quality and ensuring Government regulations are adhered to.
 More information about air quality and what you can do to help can be found on the Breathe Easy Southland Website.

 Southland Regional Air Plan Rules

 As of 1 January 2017 open fires were prohibited in the Gore airshed.
 There are some exceptions for open fires in recorded heritage buildings and those used in industrial or trade premises exclusively for smoking and cooking of food.

 If your wood burner was installed after September 2005, it may be on the MfE approved list and may not require replacement.

 |When was your burner installed?||What is the new rule?|

 |Before 1 January 1997||You may use your burner until 1 January 2020, however you must burn only wood from 1 January 2017.|

 |Between 1 January 1997 and 1 January 2001||You may use your burner until 1 January 2022.|